 Banana ebi (Banana Prawn /Penaeus merguiensis)

-Weighs between 18 to 30 g per shrimp.
-This shrimp comes from Australia and is colored like a banana.
+It found around the northern coast of Australia from the New South Wales-Queensland border to Shark Bay in Western Australia, it is mainly caught by trawlers between Exemouth Gulf, Western Australia and Brisbane, with the bulk of the catch coming from the Gulf of Carpentaria.
+It weighs between 18 to 30 g per shrimp and is colored like a banana.
 The meat is soft and has a sweetness.
 Sometimes it is also sold as Taisho ebi.
 The body is thinner and slenderer than the Black tiger shrimp.
+It is available year round with peak supply in April.

 Mexico brown (Yellowleg shrimp, Brown shrimp /Farfantepenaeus californiensis)